 Each class you take, exam you write and assignment you complete will have different rules depending on the instructor.
 But no matter what you are required to do in order to earn your degree, Dalhousie University expects all students to be responsible learners, which means that you will complete assignments yourself and acknowledge sources of information and ideas when they are not your own, among other things.

-We can help, with information on Plagarism & Cheating including what it means and what the consequences are.
-You'll also find Student Resources for help with citing methods and more and Faculty Resources including ideas about how to prevent and detect plagarism.
+We can help, with information on Plagiarism & Cheating including what it means and what the consequences are.
+You'll also find Student Resources for help with citing methods and more and Faculty Resources including ideas about how to prevent and detect plagiarism.

 The University Senate is responsible for setting academic regulations.
 The following documents will provide further insight into the processes in place to support adacemic integrity.